turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 5. Assert - memo is ignored and not used by the STAKE contract.
 The main purpose is to ensure that a memo can be specified but has no effect

-Another payoff is being able to unit test the `ft_resolve` callback by injecting the data dependencies into the test:
+Another payoff is being able to unit test the `ft_resolve_transfer_call` callback by injecting the data dependencies into the test:
 ```rust
 #[test]
 pub fn ok_zero_refund() {